williamc6272/sep10-freedom-project/README.md

 ## Implications
 ##### PROS

+##### CONS
 * Managing Time – Balancing research, website design, and content writing within the project timeline was a major challenge.
 Prioritizing tasks and staying organized was essential to complete each milestone on schedule.
-##### CONS
-*
+* Finding Reliable Information – Locating accurate and up to date information about forensic technologies was difficult, especially for experimental or high cost innovations that are not widely published.
+* Understanding Complex Technologies – Some forensic tools, such as DNA sequencing machines or quantum computing simulations, involve complex scientific principles that required extra effort to fully understand and explain in an accessible way.
+* Public Speaking and Eye Contact – Presenting the project to an audience was challenging, particularly maintaining eye contact, speaking clearly, and confidently explaining technical information in a way that kept the audience engaged.

 ## Blog